Our Common Cause:

 Our Upland Commons

-Our Upland Commons Project is a three-year, £3m, 25-partner project helping to secure the future of upland commons in Dartmoor, the Lake District, Yorkshire Dales and Shropshire Hills.
-It’s led by the Foundation for Common Land.
+The Our Upland Commons Project was a three-year, £3m, 25-partner project helping to secure the future of upland commons in Dartmoor, the Lake District, Yorkshire Dales and Shropshire Hills.
+It was led by the Foundation for Common Land.

 About the project